 - Meanwhile, cook linguine according to package directions.
 Add scallops and shrimp to tomato mixture; cook for 4-5 minutes or until shrimp turn pink and scallops are opaque.
 Stir in parsley.

 - Drain linguine.
-Serve seafood mixture with linguine; garnish with cheese if desired.
+Serve seafood mixture over linguine; garnish with Parmesan cheese if desired.
 Yield: 8 servings.

 "With no exaggeration this dish has topped my charts as my favourite recipe of all time.
 My boyfriend agrees, too!
 I have made this twice with a seafood medley (shrimp, mussels, octopus and squid) and each wine and chicken broth.
 No fire roasted tomatoes (only had diced) but I plan to try that next time.
 I can confirm that it is absolutely fantastic each way! (if you have both, I might be slightly inclined toward the broth myself)Anyway, I highly recommend this.
 If you have a big appetite, this may only make three-four meals so next time I plan to make a double recipe to eat with guests!"